 MyDello came to life because the shoe was tight in the logistics sector.
 There were no comprehensive digital logistics platforms in the Baltics.
 Therefore the shipment management was quite messy and time-consuming.
 In order to solve it there were two options: either integrate with an already developed solution and modify it according to your needs or take a big bite and develop one from scratch.
 Here are some key takeaways that we learned during this process:

 There have been other digital platforms on the market similar to MyDello.
-The ideas behind them have been good on paper to solve the customers’ issue but the execution has often been far from the end-users expectations.
+The ideas behind them have been good on paper to solve the customers’ issues but the execution has often been far from the end-users expectations.
 One cannot win the battle if you don’t know the field that well.
-That is why MyDello team excels with their industry knowledge as it consists of long-time logistics experts and has carefully chosen IT-industry experts on their side, combining the best from logistics and IT-development.
+That is why the MyDello team excels with their industry knowledge as it consists of long-time logistics experts and has carefully chosen IT-industry experts on their side, combining the best from logistics and IT development.

 “Oh we won’t make the same mistakes as others did!” one might think before they take up a large development project.
-On paper the idea seems clear as daylight, achievable and all of the obstacles seem to be considered… Seems like a smooth sailing ahead.
-Unfortunately there are always unforeseeable obstacles that might set back the progress.
-Perhaps the contracts take a longer time, a crucial UX/UI flaw is found during or the end-user expresses expectations different from your initial plans.
+On paper, the idea seems clear as daylight, achievable and all of the obstacles seem to be considered… Seems like smooth sailing ahead.
+Unfortunately, there are always unforeseeable obstacles that might set back progress.
+Perhaps the contracts take a longer time, a crucial UX/UI flaw is found or the end-user expresses expectations different from your initial plans.
 Keep an open mind towards changes and be flexible!

 As mentioned in the previous paragraph, then flexibility is important, unless it has a negative effect on your budget.
 Cooperate with your IT partner(s) and map out every single possible step during the process.
 The better you prepare the closer you will perform to your initial budget.
 For example from MyDello’s experience – if you decide to change something fundamental halfway through the development, then if you’re lucky, it will cost you only thousands of extra money.
 Worst case scenario – your budget might double or more…